 Style and Functionality

 Apple Watch Series 7 is available in 45mm and 41mm options, slightly larger than its predecessor.
-For users, these cases are larger than previous models making interactions with the watch easier.
-To understand which is the best size for you, you can visit any Apple Store to try the watches on.
+The cases are a little larger than previous models, making interactions with the watch easier.
+To understand which is the best size for you, you can visit any Apple Store to try them on.

 The Series 7 Apple Watch Benefits

 Apple Watch Updates

-As with any new technology, you may notice small glitches and quirks.
+As with any new technology, you may notice minor glitches and quirks.
 Apple regularly releases updates to fix bugs and input security patches.
-The newest update is watchOS 8.
-Even those who use older model watches can update to this version for the security patches.
+The latest update is watchOS 8.
+Even those who use older Apple watches can update the version for the security patches.

 To update your Apple Watch to the latest version: